 After a while, Bobby and Ed pull off to the side to wait, and notice a pair of unkempt hillbillies emerging from the woods; one toothless (Herbert 'Cowboy Coward), and one wielding a shotgun (Bill McKinney).
 Bobby speculates that they have a still hidden in the woods and amicably offers to buy some, but the hillbillies immediately become angry, and are not moved by Bobby's sarcastic comment.
 The two hillbillies force Bobby at gunpoint to strip naked.
 The lead hillbilly chases after and physically harasses Bobby as he tries to escape.
 Bobby's ear is twisted to bring him to his hands and knees, and he is then ordered to "squeal like a pig".
 Ed is bound to a tree with his own belt by the toothless hillbilly, helpless as McKinney's character violently sodomizes Bobby.

-As the two hillbillies now set their sights on Ed's "pretty mouth", Ed notices Lewis sneaking up with an arrow drawn.
+As the two hillbillies now set their sights on Ed's "pretty mouth", Ed notices Lewis sneaking up behind them through the trees with an arrow drawn.
 Lewis shoots and kills the rapist with a single arrow through his back, as the toothless hillbilly quickly escapes into the woods.
-Lewis and Drew begin argue with each other about whether to inform the authorities.
+Lewis and Drew begin to argue with each other about whether to inform the authorities.
 While Drew wants to find a phone to call the police, Lewis argues that they would be arrested and not receive a fair trial, as he claims that the entire local hillbilly population are related to one another, and the jury would be comprised of "the dead man's friends and relatives".
 Likewise, Bobby does not want the incident of his sodomy to become public.
 Lewis tells them that since the entire area will be flooded by a lake soon, the body would never be found, and that the escaped hillbilly could not possibly risk informing the police on them, since he had participated in the incident.
 The men vote to side with Lewis' recommendation to bury the dead hillbilly's body and continue as though nothing had happened.
 During the digging, Drew is obviously agitated, and screams at each exertion.